openstack-archive/boartty/doc/source/configuration.rst

 Commentlinks
 ++++++++++++

-Commentlinks are regular expressions that are applied to commit and review messages.
+Commentlinks are regular expressions that are applied to story descriptions and comments.
 They can be replaced with internal or external links, or have colors applied.

 **commentlinks**
   This is a list of commentlink patterns.
 Each commentlink pattern is